-If you believe we computed the penalty incorrectly, please send us a complete breakdown of your tax liability on Form 941 Schedule B, or Form 945-A or Form 943-A. For additional details see Information on Failure to Deposit Penalty, Code 56.
+If you believe we computed the penalty incorrectly, please send us a complete breakdown of your tax liability on Form 941 Schedule B, or Form 945-A or Form 943-A. For additional details see Information on Failure to Deposit Penalty, Code 56

-- Failure to Deposit IRC 6656 Insufficient Late Deposits and Taxes Paid Directly to IRS 44 and Missing Information - We charged a penalty because, according to our records: - you didn't make your tax deposit on time or in the correct amounts, - you made one or more of your deposits to an unauthorized financial institution, paid your tax directly to the IRS, paid the tax with your return, or you did not make your deposit(s) electronically as the law requires, and your Record of Federal Tax Liability was incomplete or illegible, or the liability amounts you reported didn't equal the net taxes for the tax period.
+- 44 Failure to Deposit IRC 6656 Insufficient Late Deposits and Taxes Paid Directly to IRS and Missing Information - We charged a penalty because, according to our records: - you didn't make your tax deposit on time or in - you durin that you have been an of your deposite on the or in you made one or more of your deposits to an unauthorized financial institution, paid your tax directly to the IRS, paid the tax with your return, or you did not make your deposit(s) electronically as the law requires, and user Decent of Enders I Tay institution - your Record of Federal Tax Liability was incomplete or illegible, or the liability amounts you reported didn't equal the net taxes for the tax period.